 Other techniques used to treat individuals with HNA include the application of heat or cold or transcutaneous electrical nerve stimulation (TENS), a procedure during which electrical impulses a sent through the skin to help to control pain by altering or blocking nerve transmissions.
 The effect is usually limited.

 Specific symptoms associated with HNA are treated by standard protocols.
 For example, cleft palate may require surgical repair from an experienced craniofacial team.

 The prognosis for HNA varies greatly.
-Some individuals fully recover their strength and functional level in the shoulder and other affected areas.
+Occasionally individuals fully recover their strength and functional level in the shoulder and other affected areas.
 According to the older medical literature, most affected individuals will recover up to 90% of their original strength and functional level.
 However, more recent medical articles suggest that residual complications are more common than previously believed.
+This is because the decreased muscle endurance and altered movement patterns do not tend to go away by themselves.
 Many individuals experience repeated episodes, which increases the risk of long-term complications or disability.
-Some affected individuals experience residual persistent pain and decreased endurance or exercise intolerance in the affected shoulder.
-There have been cases reported in which affected individuals experience significant disability that can impact quality of life by making basic household tasks or work extremely difficult.
+Most affected individuals experience residual persistent pain and decreased endurance or exercise intolerance in the affected shoulder.
+Affected individuals often experience significant disability that can impact quality of life by making basic household tasks or work extremely difficult.
 For example, some individuals may have difficulty reaching or lifting.
 Other people may have difficulty with repetitive tasks that involve the shoulder or arm.
-Some individuals may develop a winged scapula, a condition in which the shoulder blade (scapula) protrudes or sticks out abnormally from the back.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: